 The watch contains an internal altimeter and barometer.
 The watch collects elevation and pressure data continuously, even in low-power mode.
 The altimeter displays your approximate elevation based on pressure changes.
-The barometer displays environmental pressure data based on the fixed elevation where the altimeter was most recently calibrated (Altimeter Settings, page 71).
+The barometer displays environmental pressure data based on the fixed elevation where the altimeter was most recently calibrated (Altimeter Settings, page 62).
+You can press START from the altimeter or barometer glances to open the altimeter or barometer settings quickly.